python/typeshed/CONTRIBUTING.md

 When adding type hints, avoid using the `Any` type when possible.
 Reserve the use of `Any` for when:
-* the correct type cannot be expressed in the current type system;
+* the correct type cannot be expressed in the current type system; and
-* you are contributing a preliminary set of stubs and are not sure in some cases what the correct types are; and
 * to avoid Union returns (see above).

 Note that `Any` is not the correct type to use if you want to indicate